allyourbankarebelongtous/pleb-vpn/README.md

 ![PlebVPNstatus](pictures/webui_plebvpn_on.png)

-Once your VPN is connected it will automatically restart every time the node starts up.Now that your VPN connection to the VPS is up, you will be able to activate the other services!
+Once your VPN is connected it will automatically restart every time the node starts up.
+Now that your VPN connection to the VPS is up, you will be able to activate the other services!

 ### Go Hybrid